jerryhgladinet/docs/user_web/source/chapter12.rst

 Adding Users
 =============

-After signup, the administrator will get a login to the |prodname|.
+After signup, the administrator will get a login to |prodname|.
 To setup a team environment, the administrator needs to add team users.
-Only the administrator or delegated administrators or users that has user manager role assigned can add users.
+Only the administrator or delegated administrators or users that has a user manager role assigned can add users.

 To manage users, go to ‘Management Console’ under user on the top right: